cybergalactic/MSS/MSS Quick Reference.md

-ALOSpsi             % ALOS guidance law for heading control in 2-D (see demoOtterUSVPathFollowingHeadingControl.slx) crosstrack          % computes the path-tangential origin and cross-track error for a target crosstrackWpt       % computes the cross-track error when the path is a straight line between two waypoints crosstrackWpt3D     % computes the 3-D tracking errors (along-, cross- and vertical-track errors) hybridPath          % generates coefficients for sub-paths between waypoints LOSchi              % LOS guidance law for course control in 2-D (see demoOtterUSVPathFollowingCourseControl.slx) ILOSpsi             % ILOS guidance law for heading control in 2-D (see demoOtterUSVPathFollowingHeadingControl.slx)
+ALOSpsi             % ALOS guidance law for heading control in 2-D (see demoOtterUSVPathFollowingHeadingControl.slx) crosstrack          % computes the path-tangential origin and cross-track error for a target crosstrackWpt       % computes the cross-track error when the path is a straight line between two waypoints crosstrackHermiteLOS% computes the cross-track error and LOS angle to a cubic Hermite splines defined by waypoints crosstrackWpt3D     % computes the 3-D tracking errors (along-, cross- and vertical-track errors) hermiteSpline       % computes a cubic Hermite spline and the tangents to the spline for a given waypoints hybridPath          % generates coefficients for sub-paths between waypoints LOSchi              % LOS guidance law for course control in 2-D (see demoOtterUSVPathFollowingCourseControl.slx) ILOSpsi             % ILOS guidance law for heading control in 2-D (see demoOtterUSVPathFollowingHeadingControl.slx)